Chinese, German army medics tackle cholera in joint drill | DW | 17.07.2019

 While the Germans and Chinese are united in their cultural love of perfectionism, they tend to view each other critically when it comes to military matters.
 In late 2018, Germany's then-Defense Minster Ursula von der Leyen embarked on her first trip to China to engage in security talks.
 Her goal was build trust.

 Joint drills like the one in Feldkirchen have been strictly limited to medical cooperation.
-Cooperative military maneuvers were not on the agenda.
+Military maneuvers were not on the agenda.
 After all, delivering first aid throughout the world is already challenging enough.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.